KE1 9 Day Kenya Tour

 All meals but one lunch are included (local restaurants and hotels).
 All transport, sightseeing and entrance fees for sites noted as 'visited' in the detailed itinerary.
 Two bottles of bottled water per person daily.
 Gratuities for driver-guides, restaurant staff, porters.
 Airport transfers for land & air customers and for early arriving / late departing land & air customers who book their extra hotel nights through us.

+International airfare to/from the tour.
 Tour Leader gratuities, one lunch, drinks, personal items (phone, laundry, etc), international (if applicable) air taxes, visa fees, and any excursions referenced as 'optional'.
 Airport transfers for Land Only customers.
 Optional trip cancellation insurance.
 Our post-reservation trip notes offer further guidance on shopping and visas.

 Seasonality and Weather